PrimeAcademy/assignment-unit-1/README.md

 8. Optionally, add any comments you'd like to make to instructors in the **Comments** input field.
 9. Click the **Save** button to complete submission of the assignment.

+### 6 | Answer Slack Discussion Question
+Make sure that you answer this week's Slack discussion question (found on the Tier 1 site) in your cohort's Slack channel!